bluelibs/bluelibs/packages/core/DOCUMENTATION.md

 }
 ```

-To benefit of autocompletion for your kernel parameters:
+To benefit of autocompletion for your kernel parameters, extend the `IKernelParameters` interface:

 ```ts title="defs.ts"
 import "@bluelibs/core";